History of Solomon Islands: World War II

 Japanese forces occupied the North Solomon Islands, part of the Australian Territory of New Guinea, in January 1942, going South to Tulagi.
 The counter-attack was led by the United States; the 1st Division of the US Marine Corps landed on Guadalcanal and Tulagi in August 1942.
 Some of the most bitter fighting of World War II took place on the islands for almost three years.

 Tulagi, the seat of the British administration on the island of Nggela Sule in Central Province was destroyed in the heavy fighting following landings by the US Marines.
 Then the tough battle for Guadalcanal, which was centred on the capture of the airfield, Henderson field, led to the development of the adjacent town of Honiara as the United States logistics centre.

 Biuku Gasa and Eroni Kumana

-Islanders Biuku Gasa (deceased 2005) and Eroni Kumana (Gizo) (deceased 2014) were Allies scouts during the war.
+Islanders Biuku Gasa (deceased 2005) and Eroni Kumana (Gizo) (deceased 2014) were indigenous Allied scouts during the war.
 They became famous when they were noted by National Geographic for being the first men to find the shipwrecked John F. Kennedy and his crew of the PT-109 using a traditional dugout canoe.
 They suggested the idea of using a coconut which was later kept on the desk of the president to write a rescue message for delivery.
 Their names had not been credited in most movie and historical accounts, and they were turned back before they could visit President Kennedy's inauguration, though the Australian coastwatcher would also meet the president.

-They were visited by a member of the Kennedy family in 2002, where they lived in traditional huts without electricity.
+Gasa and Kumana were interviewed by National Geographic in 2002, and can be seen on the DVD of the television special.
+They were presented a bust by Max Kennedy, a son of Robert F. Kennedy.
+The National Geographic had gone there as part of an expedition by Robert Ballard, who found the remains of the PT-109.
+The special was called The Search for Kennedy's PT 109.

+Ambassador Caroline Kennedy met John Koloni, the son of Kumana, and Nelma Ane, daughter of Gasa at a ceremony in August 2023 in Honiara to mark the 80th anniversary of the battle of Guadalcanal.
+She also visited the places that her father had swum after the sinking of PT 109.